 The RMS Lusitania was sunk by a German U-boat off the coast of Cork on May 7, 1915, during World War I. The passenger ship was en route to Liverpool from New York when it sank killing 1,201 people.

-These images capture in stunning detail survivors on the streets of Queenstown (Cobh), the mass funeral and the burials in the Old Church Cemetery.
-It also contains a reproduction of the burial register of the Old Church Cemetery, photographs of the rescue vessels and their captains and some present-day photographs showing how little the Cobh streetscape has changed.
+The images can be viewed here or by appointment at the National Library of Ireland.
+They capture in stunning detail survivors on the streets of Queenstown (Cobh), the mass funeral, and the burials in the Old Church Cemetery.
+It also contains a reproduction of the burial register of the Old Church Cemetery, photographs of the rescue vessels and their captains, and some present-day photographs showing how little the Cobh streetscape has changed.

 Significantly, the photos were exhibited in 2015 in the Cunard Centre right in the heart of Cobh.
 This was the Cunard Line Ticket Office in 1915 and a portion of the building was used as a temporary morgue where some of the recovered bodies were laid out.

 Colman Rasmussen, chairman of Cobh Credit Union said, "On seeing the photographs we immediately realized the story that they tell.
 The sinking of the Lusitania was a terrible tragedy with a local, national, and international dimension.
 It seemed appropriate that as the largest community-based business organization in Cobh that we would provide funding to allow them to be showcased right here in the town in which they were taken.”

 It was Christy Keating, the genealogist at Cobh, The Queenstown Story Heritage Centre that at the end of 2014 went looking in the National Library of Ireland for images relating to the Lusitania tragedy.

 Keating said, "I was brought into a room and shown this astounding collection of photographs on glass plates.
 I had seen some before but knew immediately that there were photographs here that have only been seen by a handful of people in over 100 years.